-The Series 2019-A/B Bonds are separately secured and are not general obligations of Energy Northwest.
-The owners of the Series 2019-A/B Bonds will have no claim on the revenues or funds of any other Project of Energy Northwest.
+The Project 1 2020-A/B Bonds and the Columbia 2020-A/B Bonds are separately secured and are not general obligations of Energy Northwest.
+The owners of the Project 1 2020-A/B Bonds will have no claim on the revenues or funds of any other Project of Energy Northwest, including those securing the Columbia 2020-A/B Bonds.
+The owners of the Columbia 2020-A/B Bonds will have no claim on the revenues or funds of any other Project of Energy Northwest, including those securing the Project of Energy Northwest, including those securing the Project 1 2020-A/B Bonds.
 No Bondholder has a claim on the assets of any Project.

-The Series 2019-A/B Bonds do not constitute an obligation of the State of Washington or of any political subdivision thereof, other than Energy Northwest.
+The Series 2020-A/B Bonds do not constitute an obligation of the State of Washington or of any political subdivision thereof, other than Energy Northwest.
 Energy Northwest has no taxing power.